GENERAL

 G7.
 The key click sounds are audible even when the calculator is powered off.
 Is this a bug?

 No, this is actually a feature.
 The key click sounds are meant to emulate the tactile feedback of physical keys.
-As such, they are always present regardless of the powered state of the calculator.
-In any case, the key click sounds can be disabled if desired using the "Calc Volume" slider that can be accessed by pressing the overlay holder clip (see G5 for details).
+As such, they are always active regardless of the powered state of the calculator.
+If desired, the key click sounds can be disabled either by turning the calculator sounds volume all the way down using the "Sounds Volume" slider that can be accessed by pressing the overlay holder clip (see G6 for details) or by selecting "None" for the "Key Click Sound Type" option in the global settings (see G1 for how to access the global settings).

 G8.
-How do I access the Options Settings, Flags, Registers, Usage & Examples, Quick Reference Guide, and CAS Quick Reference?
+How do I access the ED Keyboard Map, Frequently Used Options, Flags, Registers, Usage & Examples, Quick Reference Guide, and CAS Quick Reference panels?

-The Options Settings, Flags, Registers, Usage & Examples, Quick Reference Guide, and CAS Quick Reference views are accessed by swiping the ED keyboard area on the back view of the calculator.
-The views are organized as follows, where "<-" denotes a right-to-left finger swipe inside the orange border area: ED Keyboard <- Options Settings <- Flags <- Registers <- Usage & Examples <- Quick Reference Guide <- CAS Quick Reference.
+The ED Keyboard Map, Frequently Used Options, Flags, Registers, Usage & Examples, Quick Reference Guide, and CAS Quick Reference panels are accessed by swiping inside the orange frame on the back view of the calculator (see G3 for how to access the back view).
+The views are organized as follows, where "<-" denotes a right-to-left swipe gesture inside the orange frame: ED Keyboard <- Frequently Used Options <- Flags <- Registers <- Usage & Examples <- Quick Reference Guide <- CAS Quick Reference.

 Yes.
 Tapping the right edge of these tables will jump to the proportionate location in the table (e.g. tapping the middle of the right edge will jump to the middle, tapping the bottom of the right edge will jump to the bottom, etc.), similar to the way that tapping a letter in the built-in address book works.
 Furthermore, tapping the title area of these tables will jump back to the top of the table, similar to the way that tapping the status bar in Safari jumps back to the top of the web page.